pvaswindas/netflix-clone/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📋 TODO
+## 📋 Potential Improvements
-- [ ] Add user authentication
+- [ ] Add more robust error handling
-- [ ] Implement watchlist functionality
+- [ ] Implement caching mechanisms
-- [ ] Create more detailed movie information modals
+- [ ] Enhance UI/UX with more interactive elements
-- [ ] Add search functionality
+- [ ] Add more detailed movie information displays

 ## ⚖️ License
 This project is for educational purposes.
 Not affiliated with Netflix.

 ## 🙌 Acknowledgments
 - Netflix for design inspiration
-- TMDB for movie data
 - React community for amazing tools and libraries

 ---